 \subsection{Effects of Network Connectivity}

 In this section, we investigate how the performance varies with the connectivity of the client network.

-Figure \ref{fig:CFCN} shows the test accuracy of different DFL methods under different connectivity on the CIFAR-100 dataset using the ER Random Graph, over three experimental runs. \textbf{\algname}~consistently shows the highest test accuracies, though other methods' performance begins to increase as the graph becomes more connected (a higher probability of link formation).
+Figure \ref{fig:CFCN} shows the test accuracy of different DFL methods under varying client connectivity on the CIFAR-100 dataset using the ER Random Graph, averaged over three experimental runs. \textbf{\algname}~consistently shows the highest test accuracies, though other methods' performance begins to increase as the graph becomes more connected (a higher probability of link formation).

-Tables \ref{tab:p2-MN} and \ref{tab:p2-EM} show the test accuracy of \textbf{\algname}~in different type of networks and connectivity.
-We use three different network topologies: the ER Random Graph; the Barabasi-Albert (BA) Model \citep{albert2002statistical} with preferential attachment representing the network following the power law; and the Random Geometrical Graph (RGG) \citep{penrose2003random}, which is often used in wireless communication and Internet-of-Things (IoT) scenarios with high clustering effect \citep{penrose2003random}.
+Tables \ref{tab:p2-MN} and \ref{tab:p2-EM} show the test accuracy of \textbf{\algname}~in different types of networks and connectivity levels.
+We use three different network topologies: the ER Random Graph; the Barabasi-Albert (BA) Model \citep{albert2002statistical} with preferential attachment representing the network following the power law; and the Random Geometrical Graph (RGG) \citep{penrose2003random}, which is often used in wireless communication and IoT scenarios that have high clustering effects.
 We observe that the final test accuracy does not vary significantly across different network topologies and levels of connectivity in MNIST.
 In EMNIST, the test accuracy slightly increases when the average degree increases.
 The test accuracy is more stable in RGG under different connectivity, which we conjecture is due to RGG's highly clustered nature.
-Thus, as long as the network is connected, \textbf{\algname}~performs well in both high and low connectivity scenarios and across various types of networks, as we expect from Theorem~\ref{thm:4}, \textbf{\algname}~converges regardless of the network topology.
+Thus, as long as the network is connected, \textbf{\algname}~performs well in both high and low connectivity scenarios and across various types of networks.
+As we expect from Theorem~\ref{thm:4}, \textbf{\algname}~converges regardless of the network topology.